 Relatively little has been published about child impact assessments.
 And, to our knowledge, information pertaining both to the U.S. and other countries has not been pulled together in one place.

-The resources are organized as follows:
+Additional resources are organized as follows:

 If you know of other resources that ought to be included, please contact us at

 These resources are included in the report, “Accelerating Policymaker Accountability, Charting the Course & A Call to Action.”
 Relatively little has been published or put together on accountability for children’s well-being as Kids Impact Initiative is defining it.
 By accountability we mean that public policymakers are clear about and highly incentivized to promote policies and practices that help children thrive, and mechanisms are in place to ensure shared expectations for children are met.
 At the end of these annotated resources is a bibliography of selected additional resources we reviewed in our research for this report.